By Patrick A. Trottier (emerging and ongoing)

 The primary definition of the word “determinate” as a verb is to make certain of.
 The primary definition of the word “determinate” as an adjective is having defined limits, or creating new forms beyond previous defined limits.

 - Density – the degree of relationship and influence among and between elements.
 Such ‘density’ can be minimal as in elements forming some degree of attraction / relationship with other elements.
 Such may or may not be apparent.
 Over time and influence, the relationship may form into ‘trends’.
-On the other end of the continuum, density can be very significant like ‘shakabuku’; a very swift kick to the head that alters one’s reality forever.
+On the other end of the continuum, density can be very significant like ‘shakabuku’; a very swift kick to the emotional and/or cognitive head that alters one’s reality forever.

 - Closed Sytems, Control and Power Determinates – traditional rigid values, structures and boundaries to create standards of predictability.
 A ‘hamster wheel’ that can take many forms within a narrow spectrum.
 “The dance changes but the song stays the same”, kind of thing.